Gluton-Official/GluTech/README.md

 # GluTech
-A generic tech mod made by me, Gluton.
+A generic tech mod by me, Gluton.